joa/haxe-sublime2-bundle/README.markdown

  - press **Ctrl+Shift+B** to select a NME target
  - press **Ctrl+Enter** to build and run (regular Sublime Text build system won't work)

+### Build selection / discovery

+The bundle should find your `hxml` file automatically, to provide autocompletion and build functionnality.
+It will search for `hxml` files as follows :

+ - If you opened only a file, it will scan from the file path up to your filesystem root.

+ - If you opened folders, it will scan from the file path you opened up to the folder you opened that contains it.
+It will also scan the root of other opened folders.

+In addition to that, you can manually add `hxml` files to your project by either right-clicking them and 'Add Haxe build file to project', or adding them manually to your `haxe_builds` project setting.

+In ST3, if you use projects, the paths will persist across sessions.

+When this feature is used, the bundle will only use the `hxml` files you provided, and no longer scan for other `hxml` files.

+The `haxe_builds` setting is an array of either simple `hxml` paths (eg:`"build/html5.hxml"`), or of the form of 'current/working/dir@build/path.hxml'.

+For example, if you add `"my_project/haxe_sources@build/test.hxml"`, the bundle will run `haxe build/test.hxml` from `my_project/haxe_sources`.

+(Please notice that only ST3 allows paths to be relative to project-file path)

 ### Troubleshooting